asharjahangir/threejs-sittingfunction/README.md

 * Walking animation
 * Sitting animation
 Other than that the character should have some sort of a character controller or a movement script that would allow the character to move around the scene.
-### Scene
-A scene needs to be set up beforehand with the character inside the scene.
 ### Seats
 ```
 var seats; // You need to add your seats and put them inside an array and assign it to this variable